dsmithhayes/vpc/doc.md

 perform their own special operations.
 The rest of the register file is used for generic high speed data computation.

-There is a *Memory Buffer Register* along with a *Memory Address Register* which control the loading and storing of data to the memory.
+There is a *Memory Buffer Register*, *Memory Address Register* and *Arithmatic Logic Unit* which control the loading and storing of data to the memory.

 ## Compilation